microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Microsoft.Graph.Beta.CloudCommunications.md

 Read-only.

 ### [Set-MgBetaUserOnlineMeetingRecordingContent](Set-MgBetaUserOnlineMeetingRecordingContent.md)
-Update content for the navigation property recordings in users
+The content of the recording.
+Read-only.

 ### [Set-MgBetaUserOnlineMeetingTranscriptContent](Set-MgBetaUserOnlineMeetingTranscriptContent.md)
 The content of the transcript.